Bose-Einstein condensation in canonical ensemble with fixed total momentum: Conclusions

 Our analysis extends the statistical theory of BEC in canonical ensemble \cite{Kocharovsky2006,Svidzinsky,Cockburn,Kocharovsky2010,Borrmann,Wang,Weiss,Holthaus,Wang_Ma,Idziaszek,Kocharovsky_PRL} by including the additional conserving quantity $\mathbf{P}$ besides $N$.
 On the other hand, it can be considered as extension of quantum theory of finite-$N$ Bose systems with nonzero angular momentum \cite{Yannouleas,Cooper,Alon} to the finite-temperature and large-$N$ limit because of similarity between angular momentum in annular geometry and total momentum at periodic boundary conditions.
-We consider noninteracting bosons, so our calculations cannot properly describe superfluidity and formation of metastable currents \cite{Bloch}, and the condensate fragmentation can be suppressed by exchange effects in the presence of repulsive interaction \cite{Griffin} and nonlinearities which can reach even single-photon level at room temperature \cite{Zasedatelev}.
+We consider noninteracting bosons, so our calculations cannot properly describe superfluidity and formation of metastable currents \cite{Bloch} as well as obstacles to the condensate fragmentation due to exchange effects \cite{Nozieres}, arising in the presence of repulsive interaction or nonlinearities which can reach even single-photon level at room temperature \cite{Zasedatelev}.
 Nevertheless, the predicted behaviour of moving Bose-condensed system can be checked in experiments with cold atomic gases where Feshbach resonances allow to suppress interaction \cite{Weber}.
 Possible future development of our approach can include taking into account interactions using the mean-field Bogoliubov theory, considering microcanonical ensemble with fixation of the total energy instead of temperature, and explicit consideration of rotational geometries of trapped gases.